ydahal1/ydahal1/jokes.md

-Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
-These are the pie-rates of the Caribbean.
+I accidentally drank a bottle of invisible ink.
+Now I’m in hospital, waiting to be seen.

 [
-Sun Mar  8 00:38:57 UTC 2026
+Mon Mar  9 00:38:35 UTC 2026
  ]